Yahara-Software/thalia-nero-adventurer-journey-be/README.md

 - Provide any needed instructions to run program.
 - Do not round to the nearest step.
 - After program executes the answer should be returned.
-- All relevant code should be compressed (zip'd) and uploaded to the azure storage linked in the instructions email
+- All relevant code should be compressed (zip'd) and uploaded to the storage bucket linked in the instructions email